Moss Landing Marine Laboratories

 - The remaining units may be electives from either 100-level or 200-level courses.
 No more than 15 units of 100-level course work may be used toward the 30-unit requirement.

-- Fulfillment of Classification, English Competency Writing and Advancement to Candidacy.
+- Fulfillment of Classification, Graduation Writing Assessment Requirement and Advancement to Candidacy.

 - A thesis approved by the student's thesis committee.
 The thesis must conform to the rules set forth by the home campus graduate office and meet the academic standards of the MLML graduate program.